MrR0807/Notes/understanding-parquet-file.md

 ##### Implementing your own ParquetWriter

 #####

 ##### What is `org.apache.parquet.io.OutputFile` and `ParquetBufferedWriter`

-There are two possible outputs for `ParquetWriter` - `org.apache.hadoop.fs.Path`
+There are two possible outputs for `ParquetWriter` - `org.apache.hadoop.fs.Path` or `org.apache.parquet.io.OutputFile`.